TchernoLeRigolo/tinto-api/README.md

 tinto-api (coming soon in alpha)
 ================================
 > This project is initiating.
-Come back for v0.1 somewhere in July
+Come back for v0.1 somewhere in July-August 2014
-> Some info here are personal notes still
+> Some info here are personal notes
 > Requires modern browsers with websockets

 A client-server RPC mechanism for node and javascript clients with no boilerplate.
 Define an API on the server, connect to it using the client library and use it right away.